araffin/rl-handson-rlvs21/README.md

 ## Content

+Click on the lick to open the notebook in Google Colab: [Open Colab Notebook](https://colab.research.google.com/github/araffin/rl-handson-rlvs21/blob/main/rlvs_hands_on_sb3.ipynb)

-[Open Colab Notebook](https://colab.research.google.com/github/araffin/rl-handson-rlvs21/blob/main/rlvs_hands_on_sb3.ipynb) about getting started with SB3, Gym wrappers, callbacks, multiprocessing and hyperparameter tuning.
+This Notebook is about getting started with SB3, Gym wrappers, callbacks, multiprocessing and hyperparameter tuning.

 ## Bonus